Purpose of the critique:

 Try to avoid overly enthusiastic fan gushing; it tends to stifle suggestions for improvement and it’s often dangerously misleading for the writer.
 Instead, lavish praise on specifics.

 Avoid blurting.
 Take a minute to consider a diplomatic phrasing of negative reactions.

 Avoid referring to characters or their actions as stupid, or referring to another writer as a beginner.

-Offer suggestions and solutions, but avoid rewriting a story.
+Offer concrete suggestions, options, and solutions, but avoid rewriting a story.

 Be aware of style.
 Help others develop their style rather than imposing your style on them.

 Avoid making jokes about a piece.
 Humor can be potent and hurtful.

 Be patient.
 Be sensitive to different writing levels.
 Try to gauge comments appropriately.
 Avoid being completely uncritical on weak work or unrealistically harsh on polished work.

 Sharing any aspect whatsoever of another writer’s ideas or work with someone outside the group (including a spouse or significant other) is strictly prohibited unless the writer has given permission beforehand.

 Writers who want help solving a problem or developing parts of an idea or story can request a “Plots ‘R Us” session (instead of a critique) in which the group brainstorms solutions for specific problems with plot, motivation, characters, etc. A writer can talk the group through the problem, or provide an outline or summary.
 “Plots R Us” is, of course, no substitute for critique of actual words in a manuscript.